Applied-Language-Technology/website/source/getting_started.rst

 1. **GitHub** and **GitHub Classroom**.
 The course materials and exercises are hosted on GitHub, a service for storing code, documentation and other materials.
 GitHub Classroom is used to manage the exercises.

 2. **CSC Notebooks** is a service provided by CSC, a Finnish non-profit state enterprise that serves Finnish institutions of higher education.
-CSC Notebooks host the interactive learning materials, which are based on **Jupyter**.
+CSC Notebooks host the interactive learning materials, which use **Jupyter**.
 We use the Python programming language on Jupyter.

 The following diagram provides an overview of the environments and services used.